Quantum Analogue of Entropy Based DDoS Detection

 \section{Abstract}

-An effect known as time inversion was introduced in Christopher Nolan's film \textit{TENET}, and here we demonstrate that such an effect exists for quantum information.
-We do this by investigating the von Neumann entropy of experimentally realized photons that are entangled in time.
-Using these findings, we design a technology called a Turnstile and apply it to detect Distributed Denial-of-Service (DDoS) attacks in quantum networks.
-Pragmatically, our work can be viewed as formulating the quantum analogue of the Shannon entropic DDoS detection systems used in classical networks.
+Distributed Denial-of-Service (DDoS) attacks can occur in quantum networks, which can pose a significant threat to its key distribution protocols.
+We introduce a quantum analogue of a classical entropic DDoS detection system, and apply it in the context of detecting an attack on a quantum network.
+In particular, we examine DDoS attacks on a quantum repeater and harness the associated entanglement entropy for the detection system.
+Our method contributes to the applicability of quantum information from the domain of data security to the area of network security.

+\textit{Introduction.}---A central aim of quantum information science is to design quantum systems to perform information tasks \cite{NielsenQC}.
+Prominent examples of such work involved deriving quantum analogues of classical information applications, and harnessing the quantum resource to demonstrate an advantage over the classical case.

-\textit{Introduction.}---Quantum information has the astonishing ability to perform information tasks that would be impossible or very difficult to do with only classical information \cite{NielsenQC}.
-For instance, the property of superposition is used by quantum computers to drastically outperform the best classical supercomputers on certain tasks \cite{arute2019quantum, wu2021strong}.
-Another example is the realization of secure quantum cryptographic protocols which are predicated on the impossibility to copy quantum information \cite{xu2020secure}.
-Perhaps the most radical departure from mere classical information is that quantum information can be teleported \cite{Bennett1993}, recently to distances exceeding a 1000km \cite{ren2017ground}.
-Beyond this established work, a central aim of quantum information science is to explore novel aspects of this information and design useful technologies with it.
-Our main results are to demonstrate progress in this aim.
+For instance, the property of superposition is used by quantum models of computation to drastically outperform the best classical supercomputers on certain tasks \cite{arute2019quantum, wu2021strong}.
+Another example are the quantum realizations of secure key distribution protocols which are predicated on the impossibility to copy quantum information \cite{xu2020secure}.
+Perhaps the most relevant example for our work are the quantum analogues of classical communication networks, simply called quantum networks \cite{wehner2018quantum}.
+In these networks, quantum information can be teleported \cite{Bennett1993}, recently to distances exceeding a 1000km \cite{ren2017ground}.

-An effect known as time inversion was introduced in Christopher Nolan's contemporary science fiction film \textit{TENET} \cite{Tenetmovie}, and we will show that such a temporal effect exists for quantum information.
-Specifically, that it can be uncovered in an experiment that generated photons which were entangled in time \cite{EinT2013}.
-These findings also further the role that temporal entanglement can play within quantum information science \cite{DRajan2020}.

-We proceed to discuss Distributed Denial-of-Service (DDoS) attacks in both classical and quantum networks.
-Using the time inversion effect for quantum information, we design a DDoS detection technology for quantum networks.
-On a pragmatic level, one can view this work as solely formulating the quantum analogue of classical DDoS detection systems.
-This advances the applicability of quantum information in the domain of network security, compared to its current emphasis on data security.

-\textit{Time inversion.}--- As introduced in \textit{TENET}, the time inversion effect involves a system and its external environment.
-Let the time associated to the environment be designated $t$ and the time associated to the system be labelled $t'$.
-We limit ourselves to the case where we discretize both times with time step $\tau$.
-Ordinarily the system views its time equate to the environment's time, as expressed through mapping